eclipse-pass/pass-core/pass-core-policy-service/API.md

 ### Repositories Response

-Response an application/json document that lists repositories sorted into buckets, as follows:
+Response an application/json document that lists repositories as follows:

 ```json
 [